 - Welcome new members to The 1833 Society

 - Participate in occasional special project and challenge opportunities

 - Participate in periodic training activities, conference calls, peer reviews, and other advisory activities

 - In reunion years, Leadership Giving Committee Members are encouraged to play an active role on their Reunion Committee

 Giving: Leadership Giving Committee Members are required to either have a multi-year pledge for leadership level annual support or to make a leadership level gift or pledge before December 31st every fiscal year to set an example for others.

 Time: The expected time commitment is 10 hours per year or less.

 Terms: Leadership Giving Committee Members serve for renewable three-year terms.

 Parent Leadership Council

-The PLC is a leadership level volunteer committee of family members and friends of both current students and alumni who work closely with the Office of Alumni and Parent Relations and the Office of Annual Giving.
+The PLC is a leadership level volunteer committee of family members and friends of both current students and alumni who work closely with the Office of Alumni and Family Engagement and the Office of Annual Giving.